(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: source-plane reconstruction

 A schematic representation of the inferred source-plane morphology is shown in Figure~\ref{fig:warped_pix_intrinsic_morphology} (middle panel).
-The system consists of two ultra-compact dots, each only tens of parsecs in size, connected by a $\sim$300 pc bridge-like component and embedded within a more diffuse, line-emitting cloud that extends to scales of up to $\sim$1 kpc.
-This interpretation is based on the available size constraints; the detailed spatial distribution of individual emission lines remains to be mapped with future spectroscopy.
+The system consists of two ultracompact dots, connected by a $\sim$300 pc bridgelike component and embedded within a more diffuse structure that extends to scales of up to $\sim$1 kpc.
+This interpretation is based on the available imaging data; the detailed spatial distribution of individual emission lines remains to be mapped with future spectroscopy.